 “If any race, whether it’s dog catcher, is within half a percentage point, it goes to an automatic recount by machine, and then if after that it’s just a quarter of a point difference it goes to hand counts,” MacManus said.

 In Minnesota, coronavirus-driven changes to election law mean local election officials will have an extra week — two weeks before the election — to open and process ballots, though they won’t actually be counted until polls close.
 By-mail ballots postmarked on or before Election Day can arrive at elections offices up to seven days after the election and still be counted.
-(Some other states also have grace periods, varying in length, for ballots.)
+10/30 NOTE: Due to an Eighth Circuit Federal Appeals Court ruling, ballots that arrive during the grace period may have votes invalidated.
+The Secretary of State is not recommending voters mail absentee ballots at this point.
+More information about alternative methods of voting can be found here.

 Still, the returns that are in by the end of Election Day in Minnesota will be reported, with updates as more ballots are counted.